 (Note: For this class, you'll want to show up on the first night with a work-in-progress and ready to revise!)

-Minda lives in Louisville, Kentucky where she serves as the Director of the BFA in Creative Writing program at Spalding University.
+Minda lives in Louisville, Kentucky.
 She has a series of essays for Longreads on dating and politics and her writing has been featured by the Los Angeles Review of Books, the Washington Post, the Guardian, the Oxford American, and Teen Vogue, and every other week she tackles the dating woes of strangers as her city's relationship advice columnist at the LEO Weekly.
 Her work was also solicited for Burn It Down: Women Writing About Anger by Seal Press and in the forthcoming collection from Hub City Press, A Measure of Belonging: Writers of Color on the New American South.
 She's working on her memoir, An Anthology of Assholes, about dating as a woman of color in Southern California.
 She is represented by Kayla Lightner at Ayesha Pande Literary.

 Minda is such a great teacher!
 The readings, discussions, and exercises were expertly crafted.
 Teaching and learning via Zoom isn’t easy, but Minda still created a warm and welcoming classroom feeling, even among a group of socially distanced Zoomers.
 This class was amazing and I hope to The Porch will offer many many more classes with Minda!